eea/garie-checkmk/readme.md

 ## Variables
-This are the variables that should be set:
+These are the variables that should be set:

-- CMK_SERVER              - the checkmk server address(hostname).
+- CMK_SERVER              - the checkmk server address(hostname) (default set to "goldeneye.eea.europa.eu").
-- CMK_SITE_NAME           - the checkmk site name.
+- CMK_SITE_NAME           - the checkmk site name (default set to "omdeea").
 - USERNAME_CHECKMK, SECRET- the automation user\'s username and secret.
 - GAP_BETWEEN_INCIDENTS   - defaulting to 6, can be optionally modified, if necessary.

 To use them in the docker-compose way, add them to the garie-plugin service or use a .env file.

-For more information please go to the garie-plugin repo.
+For more information please go to the [garie-plugin](https://github.com/eea/garie-plugin) repo.